AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 ### `is_initialized`

 An unconstrained method to check whether the PrivateMutable has been initialized or not.
 It takes an optional owner and returns a boolean.
-You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/private_mutable.nr).
+You can view the implementation [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/private_mutable.nr).

 #include_code private_mutable_is_initialized /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust